🔢 Maths Revision

 Area & Perimeter Composite figures with circles, semicircles, quadrants, and triangles.

-Volume & Rate Water flowing into containers, rate of filling, composite solid blocks.
+Volume Water flowing into containers, composite solid blocks, finding unknown dimensions.

 Algebra Formulating algebraic expressions, simplifying terms, solving basic equations.